Authentication providers

 When you log in from one of these networks, you will be asked which user account to use and won’t need to enter a password.

-The multi-factor authentication module will not participate in the login process if you are using this auth provider.
+The multi-factor authentication module will not participate in the login process if you are using this authentication provider.

 You cannot trust a network that you are using in any trusted_proxies.
 The trusted_networks authentication will fail with the message: Your computer is not allowed